2011 Wimbledon Championships: Attendance

 Members of the British royal family attended the championships.
 With the Duchess of Cornwall (Camilla) attending the tournament on the first Wednesday, on official duty, where she met six ball boys and girls before watching the days play on Centre court from the Royal box.
 While on the second Monday, the Duke and Duchess of Cambridge (Prince William and Catherine) attended the championships, while on a private visit.
 The pair took in all three matches on Centre Court.
 After the first match, which was won by British player Andy Murray, the pair briefly met him, after the Scot bowed towards them while on court at the end of the match.

-On the second Monday temperatures topped 30 degrees, and a 146 patrons needed medical assistance by 16:30, due to the heat.
-This was a significant rise compared to other days as in the two days previous days of the championships 90 and 87 people were treated respectively.
+On the second Monday temperatures topped 30 degrees, and a total of 146 patrons needed medical assistance by 16:30, due to the heat.
+This was a significant rise compared to other days as in the two previous days of the championships 90 and 87 people were treated respectively.